 On December 15, 1997, the Authority borrowed \$5,000,000 from EcoEléctrica (the Note) for the purpose of enabling the Authority to pay certain expenses in connection with Authority's activities concerning cogeneration planning and implementation.
 The Note bears interest at a rate per annum equal to LIBOR minus three percent (3%) and will be paid at the earliest of various events described in the Note agreement.
-As of June 30, 2003, the interest rate was 0% (2002 - 2.25%).
+As of June 30, 2004 and 2003, the interest rate was 0%.
+The note is due October 30, 2004.